Ramuri: Fascist period and World War II

 The late interwar saw the radicalization of some nationalists, who converted to fascism, while others embraced political moderation; this also divided the Ramuri staff and its affiliate poets.
+An associate of Oltenia's left-wing groups, sociologist Petre Pandrea recalled that Făgețel was an early sympathizer of the far-right movements.
 In the late 1930s, after a period of supporting left-wing causes, Eugen Constant frequented the Iron Guard—even as Iorga himself was emerging as one of the Guard's critics on the right.
 The extremes of nationalism were also probed by Crainic, who had moved on to publish the independent newspaper Calendarul, which ended up being taken over by the Guardists.
 Nicolăescu-Plopșor was an organizer of the dissident National Liberal Party-Brătianu, and was involved in street battles during the general election of December 1933.
-By May 1940, he had joined the catch-all National Renaissance Front, formed around the authoritarian King Carol II, and was active within its Oltenian sections.
-The regime also attracted Făgețel and Tomescu, who were co-opted by the Social Service in Ținutul Olt.
+By May 1940, he had joined the catch-all National Renaissance Front (FRN), formed around the authoritarian King Carol II, and was active within its Oltenian sections.
+The regime also attracted Făgețel, who entered the FRN in January 1939.
+He and Tomescu were then co-opted by the group's Social Service in Ținutul Olt.

 The magazine itself continued to appear into the early years of World War II, and in 1940 curated another bibliophile edition, called Oltenia—with contributions by Arghezi, Fortunescu, Papilian, Romanescu, and Constantin Rădulescu-Motru.
 It also ran its own library, managed by Ștefan Bossun in 1940–1948.
 In 1941, the country was governed by Ion Antonescu, who increased authoritarian pressures, aligned Romania with Nazi Germany, and committed Romania in the war against the Soviet Union.
 Ramuri published a six-months issue, covering the second half of 1941.
 According to the chroniclers at Viața Basarabiei, it displayed the state of its editorial committee as an "honest" but "exhausted" group of intellectuals: Vianu was present with an essay, and Ion Minulescu with "banal" Symbolist poems; Păunescu-Ulmu mounted an attack on George Călinescu's "infamous" work of literary history, and contributed his own "speculations" in folkloristics.
 Purely literary, "remarkable" prose was contributed by Nicolae al Lupului, while poems from the front (in Nazified Ukraine) were penned by Ion Mara.
 As Antonescu expanded the corpus of antisemitic laws, Ramuri joined in the celebration, publishing memoirs by Constantin Gongopol.
 These gave negative accounts of his erstwhile collaboration with Jewish journalists, accusing them of having controlled the interwar press.